 The other morning I was greeted with the following email from Google+ –

 We’ve determined that your posts may be in violation of our User Content and Conduct Policy.

 Facilitating the sale of regulated goods or services, or promoting regulated goods and services to inappropriate audiences, is not permitted.

 Continued violation of our policies can lead to the loss of your ability to use some or all features of Google+ and other Google services.
 Learn more

 The Google+ team

 Oh yeah, it’s going to be one of those days.
 Had we violated the TOS?
 Probably not.
 Our client, Canna Custom Promos, sells promotional products to legal cannabis businesses.
 Did anyone at Google care about that distinction?
 NOPE.
 If you search Google+ for Cannabis, plenty of pages can be found.
 What exactly about our post-Elizabeth Warren Asks CDC to Legalize Marijuana violated their user agreement?
 We will never know.

 Bottom line?
-This just serves as good reminder that social media is rented land.
+This just serves as a good reminder that social media is rented land.
 Social media is a valuable marketing tool, but it has limitations and you can’t always control it.
 Therefore, it is important to leverage social media with things like websites and email campaigns that can directly touch your target demographic.

-Direct marketing gives you the opportunity to promote your products and services directly to the customers who most need them.
+Direct marketing allows you to promote your products and services directly to the customers who most need them.

 Email marketing is one of the few channels that consumers ask to receive promotions from you.
 Businesses utilizing the platform only send messages to those who have signed up to receive them.
 This can allow for higher conversion rates as a business is only targeting those who already have an interest in their brand.